U.S. soldier at Camp Humphreys tests positive for COVID-19 | Yonhap News Agency

 U.S. soldier at Camp Humphreys tests positive for COVID-19

-The soldier at U.S. Army Garrison Humphreys was confirmed to have contracted COVID-19 on Sunday following USFK's surveillance testing program, according to the U.S. military.
+The soldier at Camp Humphreys in Pyeongtaek, some 70 kilometers south of Seoul, received the test Thursday after showing symptoms of COVID-19, according to the U.S. military.

-The soldier has been on a shelter-in-place status since Saturday and is currently at an isolation facility for confirmed patients.
+The soldier has been put in an isolation facility for confirmed patients.

-"KDCA and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to this individual, and to identify and ensure all known on-post and off-post facilities visited by the individual are thoroughly cleaned," the U.S. military said.
-KDCA stands for the Korea Disease Control and Prevention Agency.
+The case raised the total number of infections reported among the USFK-affiliated population to 794, most of whom tested positive upon their arrival here from the U.S.

-The latest case raised the total number of infections reported among the USFK-affiliated population to 793, most of whom tested positive upon their arrival here from their home country.
+The U.S. keeps some 28,000 troops in South Korea to deter North Korean aggression, a legacy of the 1950-53 Korean War that ended in an armistice, not a peace treaty.

 (END)